About the Role

 Provide transportation from client’s home to work site and back home after their shift.

-Assist in observing and assessing the strengths and needs of clients to help improve their capabilities.
+Assist in observing and assessing the strengths and needs of clients to help improve their workforce capabilities.

-Effectively address problems that hinder employment such as inappropriate or aggressive behavior, grooming, and hygiene, attendance issues, productivity, etc.
+Effectively address problems that hinder employment development soft/hard skills such as inappropriate or aggressive behavior, grooming and hygiene, attendance issues, productivity, etc.

-Assist Program Supervisor in developing and implementing ISP
+Assist the Program Supervisor in developing and implementing the paid training performance evaluation.

-Maintain and have immediate access to a working client file that includes emergency medical information and ISP objectives.
+Maintain and have immediate access to the client file that includes emergency medical information, hands-on-training performance evaluations, and ISP objectives.

 Set a good example by following rules and directives of community employer, displaying to clients the proper techniques, habits, and proper work ethic for community employment.

-Maintain a high level of quality standards through continual inspection of the client's work as required by the individual site contract.
+Maintain high level of quality standards through continual inspection of client's work as required by the individual site contract.

 Adhere to all safety regulations, while ensuring the safety of all persons assigned.